COMMUNITY ENGAGEMENT

 ELEVATE

 Emerging Leaders Ending Violence Against Teens Everywhere (ELEVATE) is KAN-WIN's youth leadership group.
-ELEVATE exists for young Asian American girls, non-binary people, and allies ages 13-19 to provide a space for educational opportunities and dialogue about issues that impact us and society at large.
+ELEVATE exists for youth ages 13 - 19 to provide a space for educational opportunities and dialogue about issues that impact us and society at large.

 FOR MORE INFORMATION: